- Red Arrow shows nominated for 8 awards

 The Buying Blind format is created by Kinetic Content and originally produced by Snowman Productions for TV Denmark.
 The show is currently playing on Bravo in the US, titled Buying It Blind and produced by Kinetic Content; and is in its second season on TV3 Denmark, produced by Snowman Productions.
 Red Arrow Studios International distributes the Buying Blind format worldwide, with local commissions including Nelonen in Finland, Nine Network in Australia, RTL Netherlands, and M6 France.
 The format has previously been nominated for a Rose d’Or Award.

-Old People’s Home for 4 Year Olds has been nominated in the Reality: Constructed Reality category.
+Old People’s Home for 4 Year Olds has been nominated in three categories: Reality: Constructed Reality, Best New Format and Diversity & Inclusion.
 This revolutionary social experiment attempts to dramatically improve the health and well-being of elderly people in retirement communities, by bringing them together with a group of four-year-old pre-school children.

 Produced by CPL Productions for Channel 4 in the UK, the show recently returned to Channel 4 for its second season, more than doubling Channel 4’s average daytime share.
 Red Arrow Studios International distributes the format worldwide, with local commissions including VOX Germany, Movistar+ Spain, and France, the Netherlands, Sweden and Australia.